Ishani Shrestha: Early life

-Ishani Shrestha was born and raised in the capital city of Kathmandu, Nepal to parents from Kathmandu.
+Ishani Shrestha was born and raised in Nepal's capital Kathmandu.
 She has three younger siblings and attended the Triyog High School, in Kathmandu.
 She then emigrated to Boulder, Colorado and graduated from Fairview High School in 2009.
 She then attended the Business School at the University of Colorado.

 Education

-Shrestha completed her primary education from Triyog High School, Kathmandu Nepal.
-She completed and graduated from Fairview High School in Boulder, Colorado.
-She then attended The University of Colorado for Business.
-Shrestha tried studying Dentistry in People's Dental College, Kathmandu Nepal but dropped out in her second year.
+Shrestha completed her primary education from Triyog High School, Kathmandu.
+She graduated from Fairview High School in Boulder, Colorado.
+She then attended the University of Colorado Business School.
+Shrestha tried studying Dentistry in People's Dental College, Kathmandu, but dropped out in her second year.

 Career

-Shrestha is now a well established media personality, model, and an entrepreneur.
+Shrestha is now a well known media personality, model, and entrepreneur.
 She also worked as Young Conservation Ambassador for World Wildlife Fund in Nepal.

 Miss Nepal 2013

-Ishani came from Colorado, United States to compete Miss Nepal 2013 where she won Miss Nepal World 2013 as well as the sub title of Miss Catwalk.
+Ishani came from Colorado, United States to compete in the Miss Nepal 2013 pageant where she won Miss Nepal World 2013 as well as the Miss Catwalk title.